 Bitcoin Crypto: Bitcoin Taxes

 It is been a few months since the news about Bitcoin taxes broke the internet.
-The United States’ tax collecting body (IRS) is sent over 10,000 letters to people who trade Bitcoin.
-To alert them about the new policy.
+The United States’ tax collecting body (IRS) sent over 10,000 letters to people who trade Bitcoin to alert them about the new policy.
 According to the IRS, Bitcoin is not just free secured money, but also an asset to be declared to the authorities.

 What is the relationship between the IRS and Bitcoin taxes?

 The IRS treats digital currencies the same way it treats stocks.
 In which cryptocurrency and stocks are under the same categories as properties.
 This means that when you buy cryptocurrency, you also have to pay long-term capital gains when you sell (if you hold for more than a year).
-If you buy and sell crypto regularly, no matter if long-term or short-term investment.
-The IRS sees it as if it is like your income and so taxed using the same logic.
+If you buy and sell crypto regularly, no matter if long-term or short-term investment, the IRS sees it as if it is like your income and so taxed using the same logic.
 However, the situation might be a bit more complex.
 Which is why we recommend you visit Bitcoin Tax for more detailed insights.
-However, holding into your crypto for the long run will make the tax situation easier to manage.
-Also, will be able to pay lower taxes if you keep your coin longer than one year.
-Either way, you will be taxed every time you are selling your Bitcoins.
+However, holding onto your crypto for the long run will make the tax situation easier to manage.
+Also, you will be able to pay lower taxes if you keep your coin longer than one year.
+Either way, you will be taxed every time you sell your Bitcoin.

 Are you one of the 10,000 people the IRS contacted?